What the Dickens...!

 Dickens is reported as being a man possessing "great power".
 With a "quiet unpretending manner", who produced great effect "without any theatrical mannerisms".

 Although Dickens was well received, locals may well have been offended by his disparaging remarks made in the 'Dickensian'.
 He wrote of his visit:

 "Halifax was too small for us.
 I never saw such an audience though.
 They were really worth reading to for nothing, though I didn't exactly do that.
 It is as horrible a place as I ever saw, I think".

 Charles Dickens also had another connection with Halifax.

 Catherine Hogarth lived for three of her teenage years in Halifax.
 Together with her sister, Mary, she attended a private school in the town.
 Tradition has it that the two sisters were often seen walking from Wards End to St John's Lane and beyond.

 Catherine was the eldest daughter of George Hogarth.
-Mr Hogarth was the son of a wealthy farmer from the Scottish Borders, who had been appointed the first editor of the Halifax Guardian.
+George's father, a wealthy farmer from the Scottish Borders, was the first editor of the Halifax Guardian.
 When the Hogarth family moved to London, Dickens became acquainted with the family and eventually married Catherine.

 Simply enter a person's name or a place in the search box.
-(Note that a search for Halifax is best expressed as Halifax, Yorkshire.)
+(Note: A search for Halifax is best expressed as Halifax, Yorkshire.)
 If the 'Library Card Login' box appears, simply enter the word calderdale, followed by your library card number.